 User-generated content is crucial for conversions, as it acts as a form of social proof.
 It can help you win the trust of your target customers.
 When prospective customers see photos of your existing customers with your products, they can see the products in context.
 And seeing real people promoting your products will also seem more authentic and trustworthy.

-This can reduce doubt about buying your products, and improve ecommerce conversions.
+This can reduce doubt about buying your products, and improve ecommerce conversion rate.
 In fact, Bazaarvoice reported that shoppers who interact with customer-generated content are 106% more likely to convert.

 A Link Humans case study highlighted how fashion retailer ASOS has been using social media to engage their fans.
 According to the case study, the brand receives significant responses for competition content and posts that encourage involvement from their fans.